telefonicaid/iotagent-thinking-things/README.md

 | 2        | Sleeping value (unused)      | 0$                  |

 #### BT
-The BT module is meant to be used in the Generic Button interactions of the Thinking Things IOT Agent.
+The BT module is meant to be used in the Black Button (BT) interactions of the Thinking Things IOT Agent.
 It works slightly different as the typical TT Module, as it will be described along this section.
 The available attributes are the following:

 | Position | Meaning                      | Possible values     |
 |:--------:|:---------------------------- |:------------------- |